jmahler/jmahler.github.io/_posts/2013-07-09-flash_virtex5.md

     0 0 0 0 0 1 0 1

 It is assumed that a .bit file has already been created.
-How to use and configure iMPACT is the primary goal of this document.
+How to use and configure iMPACT is the primary goal of this document, not how to generate bitfiles with ISE.

 The first step with iMPACT is to create a PROM file.
 The screen shot below shows the settings that were used.